Kiwawi/1D-CNN-for-AE-classification/README.md

-# 1D CNN for Heart Failture Classification using Acoustic Emission Signal
+# 1D CNN for Heart Failure Classification using Acoustic Emission Signal